vrk-kpa/xroad-catalog/xroad-catalog-lister/README.md

 * ListMembers - endpoint to list all the members the Catalog Collector has stored to the db
 * GetWsdl - endpoint to retrieve a WSDL description for a given service
 * GetOpenAPI - endpoint to retrieve an OpenAPI description for a given service
-* IsSoapProvider - endpoint for requesting whether a given service is a SOAP service
+* IsSoapService - endpoint for requesting whether a given service is a SOAP service
-* IsRestProvider - endpoint for requesting whether a given service is a REST service
+* IsRestService - endpoint for requesting whether a given service is a REST service
+* IsProvider - endpoint for requesting whether a given member is a provider

 ## Build
 ```sh